Tyrannosaurus Chicken |

 (titled The Royal Sessions) in early 2014.
 Keep your fingers crossed for a Rodgers/Cropper show in Memphis next year.

 Is it possible that Jasmine Rodgers will earn her Memphis cool credentials by serving as an

-at 2559 Broad street).
-There is a lot of talk about these two in Memphis musical circles--keep Rachel Ammons
+for a show at the Young Avenue Deli.
+There is a lot of talk about T-Chicken in Memphis musical circles--keep Rachel Ammons

 and Smilin' Bob Lewis on your radar. photos >

-Eric Clapton album.
-Moten got the call to work on the recording of "Old Sock" via a
+Eric Clapton album after getting the call to work on the recording of "Old Sock" via a

 tracking vocals on a project in Nashville with